chris-diam/wizard-world/README.md

 ## API

 The React.js app fetches data from a backend API.
-The API URL is defined in the .env.local file as SERVER_URL.
-By default, it points to a public API endpoint.
-If you want to use a different API endpoint, you can update the value of SERVER_URL accordingly.
+The API URL is defined in the `.env.local` file as `SERVER_URL`.
+If you want to use a different API endpoint, follow these steps:

+1. Create a `.env.local` file in the root of your project directory.
+2. Add the following line to the `.env.local` file:

 ## Technologies Used